-Vocational qualifications are either work-related qualifications designed to enable learners to gain the skills required to perform a particular job, or qualifications that may be taken as part of a wider study programme or an apprenticeship.
+Vocational qualifications are either work-related qualifications designed to enable students to gain the skills required to perform a particular job, or qualifications that may be taken as part of a wider study programme or an apprenticeship.

-Schools and colleges may offer qualifications that are not included in the DfE performance tables, if approved for teaching to 16-19 year olds by the Secretary of State for Education in England under Section 96, where this is in the best interests of individual learners.
+Schools and colleges may offer qualifications that are not included in the DfE performance tables, if approved for teaching to 16-19 year olds by the Secretary of State for Education in England under Section 96, where this is in the best interests of individual students.

 These Level 3 qualifications are designed to provide students with a structured and challenging individualised learning programme that supports their development and progression in line with their future career plans.

-- Social media
+• Social media

-- Graphic design
+• Graphic design

-- Interactive media
+• Interactive media

-- Film and television
+• Film and television

-Learners will develop generic, transferable skills valued by employers, such as effective teamwork, planning and health and safety principles.
+Students will develop generic, transferable skills valued by employers, such as effective teamwork, planning and health and safety principles.
 As well as extending their creative and intellectual abilities, e.g. communication, innovation and critical evaluation.

 For those who wish to study at a higher level, the qualifications will enable them to develop higher level learning skills such as independent working, research, self-reflection and collaborative learning.